RAHUL-KAD/Machine-Learning/ML End-to-End projects/1. Loan Prediction/README.md

 After trying and testing 8 different algorithms, the best accuracy is achieved by Logistic Regression and SVC (0.8292), followed by ExtraTreesClassifier (0.7317) and RandomForestClassifier (0.6910), while Decision Tree performed the worst (0.6510).

 SO I used LogisticRegression to train my dataset.

+After training and predictions, I downloaded the model using pickle library form python.

+## 6. Conclusion